-6. RESILIENT INFRASTRUCTURE AND SERVICES - NATIONAL AND REGIONAL LEVEL
+7. RESILIENT INFRASTRUCTURE AND SERVICES - NATIONAL AND REGIONAL LEVEL immediate revaluation of currently designed infrastructure to meet resilience standards and to ensure accessibility for all.

 Mainstreaming resilience-building policies and practices for critical infrastructure facilities, assets, services and resources.
-Design, preparation, building, reconstruction, and operation of prevention infrastructure, as well as infrastructure and services that are necessary for resilience - with immediate revaluation of currently designed infrastructure to meet resilience standards and to ensure accessibility for all.
+Design, preparation, building, reconstruction, and operation of prevention infrastructure, as well as infrastructure and services necessary for resilience - with